The Manitoba Population Research Data Repository

 This macro performs a trend analysis over a specified time range, the output is saved in graphic format (.PNG)

-REFERENTIAL INTEGRITY CHECK Macro
+REFERENTIAL INTEGRITY CHECK Macro (TXT)

 This macro performs a referential integrity check between two databases.
 Duplicate or missing primary key and foreign key values found in the foreign table but not in the primary table are identified and the result is summarized in RTF format.